mauricekorf/CarefullyCausal/README.md

 indicate that further inspection is necessary.
 Our advice is to report all estimates, but to discuss one of the estimates in more detail for interpretation.
-In this way, a broader context is provided to the reader and may facilitate an informed discussion.
+In this way, a broader context is provided to the reader and allows for an informed discussion.

 In this example we have a continuous outcome and thus the estimates are interpreted in the units of the outcome variable (weight change in Kg).